2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 char tx_buf[SMTP_TX_BUF_LEN + 1];

-Every other producer that fills tx_buf — HELO/EHLO, PLAIN/LOGIN base64, MAIL, RCPT — has either a compile-time LWIP_ASSERT("tx_buf overflow detected", ...) or a length parameter bounded by SMTP_TX_BUF_LEN.
-The AUTH-capability parser does not.
+Every other producer that fills tx_buf, including HELO/EHLO, PLAIN/LOGIN base64, MAIL, and RCPT, has either a compile-time LWIP_ASSERT("tx_buf overflow detected", ...) or a length parameter bounded by SMTP_TX_BUF_LEN.
+The AUTH-capability parser has no matching bound.

 // src/apps/smtp/smtp.c:1053-1099 -- smtp_prepare_auth_or_mail (abridged)